mlasala1964/ML-Property-Manager/README.md

        - Top 5 most profitable months and bottom 5 least profitable ones ....

-   The user interaction and presentation is designed on streamlit The target deploy is on streamlit cloud
+   The user interaction and presentation is designed on streamlit.

+   The target deploy is on streamlit cloud

    The solution is based on:
       - GoogleSheets where are tracked all the historical bookings, past and future
       - "Structures": python list of Structures to manage.
 Each Structure is described (name, spreadsheet name, ... ) as a python dictionary